Rendy Schuchat, M.A.

 Owner/Founder and Certified Head Dog Trainer

 I bring my life-long love for animals together with proven positive dog training techniques that both you and your dog will enjoy.
-With over a decade of professional experience and a Masters Degree in Psychology as well as a Certification in Dog Obedience Instruction from Animal Behavior Training and Associates, I am committed to helping people build and strengthen their relationships with their dogs.
+With nearly two decades of professional experience and a Masters Degree in Psychology as well as a Certification in Dog Obedience Instruction from Animal Behavior Training and Associates, I am committed to helping people build and strengthen their relationships with their dogs.
 At Anything Is PAWZible we offer puppy, basic and advanced dog obedience, tricks, and therapy dog training classes in the downtown Chicago area.
 Our behavior modification, puppy selection and adaptation lessons through private dog training sessions are also available.
 I created Anything Is PAWZible dog training with the family pet owner in mind.
 Our methods and techniques are positive and fun for both you and your pet!
 It is never too late to improve your relationship with your pet because Anything Is PAWZible (and I truly believe that)!
 Due to my loyal clients, I was voted one of the BEST/FAVORITE DOG TRAINERS in Chicago by Chicagoland Tails Reader’s Choice Awards multiple times and was voted Chicago Magazine’s “Best Dog Whisperer” 2015!Taking into account all the wonderful dog trainers we have in Chicago, I am very proud of this accomplishment!
 Anything is PAWZible has its very own home in the heart of the city!!!
 We pride ourselves on being one of the ONLY facilities in the city of Chicago devoted strictly to training and behavior modification.
 We focus on what we do best!
 Our convenient and easily accessible location is at 1330 W. North Avenue with LOTS of easy street parking right next to our building!

 Certified Dog Trainer and Puppy Educator